JoGehring/bit_blink/jgehring.md

 every widget or object, like the application object, is the builder pattern.
 This design pattern works as follows: Every object we'd like to instantiate has a corresponding builder object (e.g. ```ApplicationBuilder``` for ```Application```), from where we concatenate the input parameters for our object, instead of handling them in a constructor.
-After setting all the necessary parameters the ```.build()``` function is called on the builder object, which returns the corresponding object, e.g. ```Application```.
-This provides a more "verbal" or "verbose" instantiation of object.
+The builder object collects all the given parameters.
+After setting all the necessary parameters the ```.build()``` function is called on the builder object, which instantiates returns the corresponding object, e.g. ```Application```.
+This provides a more "verbal" or "verbose" instantiation of object and a random order of setting the parameters.
 Once we built our application object, the load_css method is called and the CSS file for the project is connected to a CSSProvider object, which handles the CSS parsing and connects it to GTK widget styling.
 After that we call the ```show_window``` in the closure connected to activating the application, which is given by the